 Members can book DIY Space For London for events they may wish to host.
 We would love to hear from you about any events you’d like to run in the space.

-CLICK HERE for a full list of all the information and price list for events booking, which includes what backline and gear there is here.
+CLICK HERE for a full list of all the information and price list for events booking.

 Please read the link above through before emailing.
-It relates to event bookings in The Big Room and The Bar Room, if you are interested in meeting, rehearsal or office space there is separate pricing in development for this.
+It relates to event bookings in The Event Room and The Bar Room, if you are interested in meeting or office space please contact firstname.lastname@example.org

 Within the building, we currently have one in-house concession:

 TOME Records (record shop) is open for business Monday to Saturday 12 – 7 and Sunday 12 – 6.

 We have a licensed bar which we open during events.
 Please note our licensing restrictions dictate we can only serve alcohol after 6pm but have a well-stocked bar of non-alcoholic beverages, tea, coffee and vegan snacks can be purchased throughout.